dlshriver/dnnv/README.md

 ### Installation

-DNNV requires python3.7 or python3.8, and has only been tested on linux.
+DNNV requires python >=3.7,<3.10, and has been tested on linux.
 To install the latest stable version run:

 ```bash
 $ pip install dnnv